West End Farmers’ Market moves to Railroad Square

 The West End Farmers’ Market, now in its fourth year, has opened for the season in its new location at Depot Park in Railroad Square, next to the new SMART train station.

 The young, hip market, which is held from 9:30 a.m. to 2 p.m.
-Sundays through November, moved from its original site by the DeTurk Round Barn in the West End neighborhood to a more central location in order to attract a wider range of customers.
+Sundays through November, moved from its original site by the DeTurk Round Barn to a more central location in order to attract a wider range of customers.

 “Our last spot was idyllic and wonderful, but the new location offers the farmers’ market to a broader portion of our community,” said Allen Thomas, market manager.
 “The new location has shade, beautiful buildings around it and tons of parking.”

-There were about two dozen vendors in attendance last Sunday, with enough room left in the parking lot for about 10 more.
+There were about two dozen vendors in attendance last Sunday, with enough room left for about 10 more.
 Thomas estimated that the crowd included about 75 percent returning customers, plus some new folks staying at a few of the hotels in the vicinity.

 “She will be giving out tastes and doing a market walk, where she will take people through the market and show them what to buy and how to prepare it,” Thomas said.
 “There will be eight different demos, on the second Sunday of every month.”

-During its opening day on April 3, farmers selling their produce and meat products included Leisen’s Bridgeway Farm of Santa Rosa, Blue Leg Farms of Santa Rosa/Cazadero, Singing Frogs Farm of Sebastopol and Ortiz Brothers Farm of Santa Rosa.
-Other farmers are expected to join the market n progress, bringing seasonal produce like blueberries, strawberries and peaches.
+During its opening day, farmers selling their produce and meat products included Leisen’s Bridgeway Farm of Santa Rosa, Blue Leg Farms of Santa Rosa/Cazadero, Singing Frogs Farm of Sebastopol and Ortiz Brothers Farm of Santa Rosa.
+Other farmers are expected to join the market in progress, bringing seasonal produce like blueberries, strawberries and peaches.

 Artisan food producers in attendance last weekend included the Juice Runners, Revolution Bread, Sonoma County Meat Co., Criminal Baking Co. and Retrograde Roasters, a mobile coffee bar.